 The following process is repeated for each task.
 Capitalization and punctuation are removed from the training and test data.
 Two feature sets are selected from the training data based on the top 100 ranked bigrams according to the power divergence statistic and the Dice Coefficient.
 The bigram must have occurred 5 or more times to be included as a feature.
+This step filters out a large number of possible bigrams and allows the decision tree learner to focus on a small number of candidate bigrams that are likely to be helpful in the disambiguation process.

-The training and test data are converted to feature vectors where each feature represents the occurrence of one of the bigrams that appears in the feature set.
+The training and test data are converted to feature vectors where each feature represents the occurrence of one of the bigrams that belong in the feature set.
 This representation of the training data is the actual input to the learning algorithms.
-There are two different decision tree and decision stump learning processes, one based on the feature set identified by the Dice Coefficient.
-The majority classifier does not use a feature set, but rather simply determines the most frequent sense in the training data and assigns that to all instances in the test data.
+Decision tree and decision stump learning is performed twice, once using the feature set determined by the power divergence statistic and again using the feature set identified by the Dice Coefficient.
+The majority classifier simply determines the most frequent sense in the training data and assigns that to all instances in the test data.
 The Naive Bayesian classifier is based on a feature set where every word that occurs 5 or more times in the training data is included as a feature.

-The learned decision tree is then used to disambiguate the test data.
-The test data has been kept completely out of the process until now.
-It is not used to select bigram features nor is it used in any phase of decision tree learning.
+All of these learned models are used to disambiguate the test data.
+The test data is kept separate until this stage.
 We employ a fine grained scoring method, where a word is counted as correctly disambiguated only when the assigned sense tag exactly matches the true sense tag.
 No partial credit is assigned for near misses.